Aerilate/currencyconverter/README.md

 ## Input
-The input is a CSV with one column having prices to convert.
+The input is a CSV file with one column having prices to convert.
 The first row will be ignored in any calculations.

 ## Usage